Who is RAB, Inc.?

 - RAB, Inc. cannot threaten to have you arrested or imprisoned over unpaid debts.

 Avoid the phone.
 Never talk to a debt collector on the phone.
 The less they know about you, the better.

 Politely tell RAB, Inc. it’s your policy to deal with everything in writing.
-Request a letter with the original debt information and then hang up.
+Ask for a letter with details about the original debt, then hang up.
 If they keep calling, send them a cease & desist letter.